 "Not mine," he said.
 "Something like that- they would have told me for sure!"

 Religious visitors also felt they were in the battle zone.
-Two arrived another morning, and Chris yelled at the top of his voice, "Mum, the Morons are here!"
+Two arrived another morning, and a child yelled at the top of their voice, "Mum, the Morons are here!"

 * name changed to protect the innocent and the guilty

 Would you like to comment?